FriendsOfMDT/PSD/Documentation/PowerShell Deployment - PSD Wizard Guide.md

 - **SkipPSDWelcome** --> YES or NO. Toggles the Welcome splash screen.
 - **PSDWizard** --> Native or PSDWizardNew.
 Native is the original wizard (not new)
 - **PSDWizardTheme** --> Classic, Modern, Refresh, Tabular (see theme section for details and screenshots)
-- **SkipDeployReadiness** --> YES or NO. Toggles the deployment readiness page (first page after welceome wizard).
+- **SkipDeployReadiness** --> YES or NO. Toggles the deployment readiness page (first page after welcome wizard).
 This page isn't very useful yet.
 - **PSDWizardLogo** --> Adds logo to top left corner of wizard and on Welcome page. (eg. PSDWizardLogo=%SCRIPTROOT%\powershell.png)
 - **PSDDebug** --> YES or NO. Will activate the Debug Mode and constructed UI will be exported with logs